Low Carbon and Climate Resilient Water and Waste Water Management

 • A situational analysis was completed for sanitation in informal settlements in George to inform the selection of suitable non-sewered sanitation solutions.

-• On 21st August, the project in cooperation with George Municipality organized a 1-day peer-learning on smart water meters.
+• On 21st August 2025, the project in cooperation with George Municipality organised a 1-day peer-learning on smart water meters.
 George Municipality shared experiences from installing 8,000 smart meters, presenting successes, challenges, and practical solutions to participants from eight municipalities plus DWS, WRC, and University of KwaZulu-Natal representatives.

-• On 4th and 5th September, the project in cooperation with the City of Cape Town organized a peer-learning on sanitation in informal settlements for participants from George and uMhlathuze.
+• On 4th and 5th September 2025, the project in cooperation with the City of Cape Town organised a peer-learning on sanitation in informal settlements for participants from George and uMhlathuze.

 Latest Update: